abiosoft/caddy-exec/README.md

 }
 ```

 Note that Caddy prevents non-standard directives from being used globally in the Caddyfile except when defined with [order](https://caddyserver.com/docs/caddyfile/options) or scoped to a [route](https://caddyserver.com/docs/caddyfile/directives/route).

-route is recommended for `exec`.
+Using `route` is recommended for `exec`.

 ### API/JSON